pilpel1/battery_alert/docs/README.md

 The script will:
 1. Install required packages
 2. Configure settings:
-   - Target battery percentage (default: 93)
+   - Target battery percentage (default: 95)
    - Check interval in seconds (default: 120)
 3. Offer to run the program immediately

+Note: When running manually, the program uses these settings.
+The automatic startup (if configured) always checks every 5 minutes.

 ## Usage